lmburns/wutag/README.md

 ### More help
 Use the `--help` flag for longer explanations on some flags, as well as `--help|-h` after each subcommand to see the available options.
 Tip: If completions are installed it will help a ton.

+### Credit
+* This is a fork.
+Original can be found [here](https://github.com/vv9k/wutag)
+* Also want to thank [sharkdp's fd](https://github.com/sharkdp/fd) repository, because some of the code and ideas came from there

 ## License
 [MIT](https://github.com/vv9k/wutag/blob/master/LICENSE)